 Given the findings of this meta-analysis, it is tempting to speculate on the molecular profiles that make KRAS mutated tumors largely indifferent to PTL.
 Some studies have suggested that KRAS mutation is only prognostic when there is a coexisting TP53 or SMAD4 mutation.
 31221662 31719050 Interestingly, the relatively equal distribution of these two “activating” mutations between RS and LS disease may at least partially account for the similar prognosis of KRAS mutated tumors regardless of PTL.
 Among patients with wild type tumors, PTL likely impacts outcomes through other activating mutations such as BRAF V600E, which is not only largely mutually exclusive of KRAS and associated with poor prognosis but is also encountered far more frequently in RS disease.

-The meta-analysis has some inherent weaknesses that must be acknowledged.
-All studies included in the meta-analysis had a retrospective design and thus have inherent limitations including the notable heterogeneity that we observed.
+This meta-analysis has some inherent weaknesses that must be acknowledged.
+All studies included in the meta-analysis were retrospective and thus have inherent limitations including the notable heterogeneity that we observed.
 To address the high heterogeneity, we employed a random effects model analysis.
-Prospective studies on PTL and KRAS status is unlikely to be performed in the future and thus these retrospective studies remain the best source of information.
-The strength of this meta-analysis is its novelty as it is the first such analysis, the large number of patients included and thanks to our collaborators at IGCLM the use of individual patient data instead of published study level data.
+The strengths of this meta-analysis include its novelty, the large number of patients included, and the incorporation of individual patient data.

 Collectively, our findings suggest that patients with RS or LS KRASmut have similarly poor prognoses, while those with RS wild type tumors have a 26% increased risk of death compared to their LS counterparts.
 This finding may help resolve the current debate on the effect of PTL on survival, as it suggests that the relative frequency of KRAS mutated tumors may determine if PTL will be prognostic in a given cohort.
 A recent editorial suggested that an open question is if such results stem from true interactions between PTL and KRAS status or by a simple superimposition of distinct effects.
 32959141 This meta-analysis was able to answer this question for the first time by detecting significant interaction between PTL and KRAS status.
 Taken together with existing evidence on nonmetastatic and unresectable metastatic CRC as discussed in this manuscript, our findings suggest that the interactions between KRAS and PTL exist across multiple stages of disease, ranging from non-metastatic CRC to resectable and unresectable metastatic liver disease.
 Ultimately, given the wide application of KRAS status as a marker of tumor biology and PTL as a predictive and prognostic factor, our findings suggest a major change in how we can utilize these two variables.
-For example, they imply that the current practice of assigning the same points for a right sided tumor regardless of the KRAS status, as is the case with the most recent nomogram to predict survival in CRLM, may not be appropriate.
+Specifically, they imply that the current practice of assigning the same points for a right sided tumor regardless of KRAS status, as is the case with the most recent nomogram to predict survival in CRLM, may not be appropriate.
 34023948